dislogical/cuebe/docs/api/go.md

 func Serve(backends ...BonkBackend)
 ```

-Call from main\(\) to start the plugin gRPC server
+Call from main\(\) to start the plugin gRPC server.

 <a name="BonkBackend"></a>
 ## type BonkBackend

-Represents a backend capable of performing tasks
+Represents a backend capable of performing tasks.

 ```go
 type BonkBackend struct {